BenjaminLarrousse/statsbomb-messi/README.md

-N.B.: make sure the _atomic_ folder of [socceraction](https://github.com/ML-KULeuven/socceraction/tree/atomic) is at the same level as this project if you want to use the associated notebooks.
+**N.B.**: make sure the _atomic_ folder of [socceraction](https://github.com/ML-KULeuven/socceraction/tree/atomic) is at the same level as this project if you want to use the associated notebooks.

+## Contact

+For further information, please contact me on Twitter: [@BLarrousse](https://twitter.com/BLarrousse)